skip to Main Content

 “Unlike freshmen with parents, siblings, or cousins who have gone to college, first-generation students are largely learning the pressures of staying above water in school without experienced guidance from home.
 These students often are unaware of what’s known as the “hidden curriculum”—the mix of bureaucratic know-how and sound study skills that can make or break a student’s first year in college.” -Mikhail Zinshteyn, The Chronicle of Evidence Based Mentoring.

-A recent study at Stanford University found that mentoring a first-generation student increases their likelihood to advance another year in college by 15%.
+A Stanford University study found that mentoring increased a first-generation student’s likelihood of advancing another year by 15%.

 1